TheLostLeo/Linux-Manual/README.md

 <code> arch-chroot /mnt</code>

-open the arch_start.sh on nvim and update the hostname ,username and disk and save the file
+open the arch_start.sh on nvim and update the hostname ,username, disk, grub install and save the file

 run the arch_start.sh